tech-advantage/edc-popover-react/README.md

 ...
 ```

-All EdcHelp props that override the Provider are in the EdcHelp scope and completely isolated from others EdcHelp.
+All EdcHelp props that override the Provider are in the EdcHelp scope and completely isolated from other EdcHelps.

 Props to specify for the `EdcHelp` (see [EdcHelpProps](./src/data/EdcHelpData.tsx)):
 | Prop | Type | Description |